 - Non-Steroidal Anti-Inflammatory Drugs (NSAIDS), drugs such as Advil, Aleve, ibuprofen, naproxen, salicylates (aspirin), and Cox-2 inhibitors

 - Acetaminophen (Paracetamol), the active ingredient in Tylenol products

 - Opiate-based medications, such as Vicodin, Percocet, hydrocodone, oxycodone

-Acetaminophen does not fare much better as acetaminophen-related liver injury is the leading cause of acute liver failure.4 Additionally, acetaminophen side effects cause an estimated 18,184 emergency room visits each year.5 Opiate-based medications, often given after surgery or a major accident, can also cause problems due to their addictive properties and can lead to potential overdoses.
+Acetaminophen does not fare much better as acetaminophen-related liver injury is the leading cause of acute liver failure.3 Additionally, acetaminophen side effects cause an estimated 18,184 emergency room visits each year.4 Opiate-based medications, often given after surgery or a major accident, can also cause problems due to their addictive properties and can lead to potential overdoses.

-3. Based on study (LINK: http://www.cancer.gov/cancertopics/factsheet/prevention/cox-2-inhibitors) done by the National Cancer Institute.
+2 Based on a study (LINK: http://www.cancer.gov/cancertopics/factsheet/prevention/cox-2-inhibitors) done by the National Cancer Institute.

 3 According to a study (LINK: http://www.ncbi.nlm.nih.gov/pubmed/16317692) published in Hepatology.

 4 According to Dan Budnitz, Division of Healthcare Quality Promotion of the National Center for Preparedness, Detection, and Control of Infectious Diseases (2009).